mertel-rh/operator-automation-template/README.md

-# EOCP Operator GitOps Deployment Template
+# Operator GitOps Deployment Template

 ## How to use this template